Process of Bankruptcy: Chapter 7

 - Any other documents requested by your attorney.
 If the attorney you met with asks for a copy of any other documents, please provide them to our office.

 4. Review your bankruptcy paperwork.
 Once step 1-3 are completed, you are required to meet with our attorney to review your bankruptcy paperwork and sign the appropriate documents.
+You can meet in person or over the phone.
 Our office will generally file your bankruptcy case on the following Friday after you meet with our attorney.

 5. Bankruptcy Case Filed.
 Once your bankruptcy case is filed, our office will email you your case number and notify you of the location, date and time of your Meeting of Creditors.
 If creditors call you after your bankruptcy case is filed, please inform them of your bankruptcy filing and give them your case number.
 Filing for bankruptcy give you protection under the Automatic Stay.
 The Automatic Stay prohibits your creditors from taking any action to collect, including calling you, sending you letters, and proceeding with any lawsuit.

 7. Attend the Meeting of Creditors.
 Approximately 4 to 5 weeks after your bankruptcy case is filed, you are required to attend the Meeting of Creditors.
-The Meeting of Creditors is not held at the bankruptcy court.
 The location of the Meeting of Creditors will be in the email our office sent you after we filed your bankruptcy case and you will receive a notice from the Bankruptcy Court in your mail of the location, date time and requirements.
 When you attend the Meeting of Creditors, you are required to bring a valid driver’s license (passport or identification card) and social security card (no copies).
+Check out our blog post on “What happens at a meeting of creditors?” to learn more.
 If you fail to bring proof of your identity and social security number, your Meeting of Creditors will be continued to a later date.
 Please remember to bring your social security card.

 Filing for bankruptcy is a process wherein the attorney and client work together to file for bankruptcy and obtain a discharge.
 The Los Angeles Bankruptcy Attorneys at MacLean Chung Law Firm cannot file your bankruptcy case without your cooperation.
 Completing the requirements listed above to the best of your ability will help in the obtaining a discharge smoothly.